 Every UW Engineering department offers undergraduate research opportunities.
 To get started:

-- Ask questions and learn more at a UW Undergraduate Research Program information session.
+- Ask questions and learn more at an Office of Undergraduate Research information session.

 - Contact an adviser.